William Shawn McKnight: Priesthood

 After coming back to Kansas in 2008, the Diocese of Wichita assigned McKnight as pastor of Blessed Sacrament Parish in Wichita, a posting he would hold for three years.

-In 2010, McKnight went to Washington D.C. to serve the US Conference of Catholic Bishops (USCCB) in their Secretariat for Clergy, Consecrated Life and Vocations.
+In 2010, McKnight went to Washington, D.C. to serve the US Conference of Catholic Bishops (USCCB) in their Secretariat for Clergy, Consecrated Life and Vocations.
 This position assists priests in their ministry, assists the Committee on Child and Youth Protection, and addresses priesthood concerns with the public.

 After completing his term at the USCCB in 2015, McKnight was appointed pastor of Magdalen Parish in Wichita.
 He served there from 2015 to 2018.

 Bishop of Jefferson City

 Pope Francis appointed McKnight as bishop of Jefferson City on November 21, 2017.
 McKnight was the fifth bishop to come from the Diocese of Wichita since 1998.
 He was consecrated on February 6, 2018.

-McKnight in November 2018 released a list of 33 diocesan priests and religious brothers with credible accusations of sexual abuse of minors.
+In November 2018, McKnight released a list of 33 diocesan priests and religious brothers with credible accusations of sexual abuse of minors.
 He made this statement:“Today there can be no secrets in our diocese.
 I pledge to put the care of victims, their loved ones and their communities first and foremost.
-Our long-standing Catholic social teachings require that we afford a preferential option for the poor, and this is most especially the case for those who have been victimized by the clergy of our own Church.”
+Our long-standing Catholic social teachings require that we afford a preferential option for the poor, and this is most especially the case for those who have been victimized by the clergy of our own Church."

 McKnight is part of the planning team for the Science and Faith in Seminary Formation Project at John Carroll University.
 The project goal is to:“...allow Roman Catholic seminarians and clergy to engage the bigger questions of science that are naturally a part of theological inquiry and pertinent to contemporary Christians who live in a world deeply influenced, if not dominated, by science and technology.”In November 2024, McKnight garnered controversy for issuing and swiftly rescinding a decree that banned several popular hymns, including “All Are Welcome” by Marty Haugen, from diocesan liturgies.
-The initial decree, “Suggested Mass Settings and Prohibited Hymns.”
+The decree had the name “Suggested Mass Settings and Prohibited Hymns.”
 After receiving passionate responses from the Catholic community, McKnight replaced the decree with a new directive emphasizing synodal consultation on liturgical music.